bkniffler/debe/README.md

 ## Querying

 Querying is simple and similar to SQL.
-You can subscribe to query changes by providing a callback
+You can subscribe to query changes by providing a callback.

 ```tsx
 // Javascript